nerdyfergy/blg-site-mm3/industries/index.md

 ## Game Devs
 We might have grown up, but we have never grown out of gaming.
 Helping indie game developers with their business is why we went to law school and became attorneys.
+We have experience providing legal services to game devs and are familiar with the common legal issues that indie game developers face.

 We can help you in the following ways: